What are the best toddler pajamas? To find out, we tested several top brands for cuteness, quality—and, of course, shrinkage! Here are the winners.

+The Best Toddler Pajamas.
 We researched 15 different brands of cotton toddler two-piece pajamas to see which were softest, shrunk least and didn’t break the bank.
 Of those, we narrowed the list down to the top five choices, based on our reader feedback, online best-seller status and availability.
-We purchased samples of each brand and then starting the testing: washing, measuring for shrinkage and gauging softness.
+We purchased samples of each brand and then did the testing: washing, measuring for shrinkage and gauging softness.

 After we tested the pajama samples (see below for details on how they were tested), we crowned a winner: Burt’s Bees Unisex Pajamas were softest and had no shrinkage after washing.
 The price was surprisingly reasonable, roughly between ten and twenty bucks per set—it varies by size and pattern.
-Another plus: they are the only ones we tested that are made of organic cotton and they are GOTS approved (See below for GOTS details).
+Another plus: they are the only ones we tested that are made of organic cotton and they are GOTS approved.

 What’s not to like?
 The company sews a tag onto the back outside neckline and pants—a few of our readers’ toddlers found this to be a tad itchy, especially near the stitching.